 Standout student athletes can turn their off-season weekends into profitable practice sessions.
 All you need is a park (or a pool or a court) to run your drills or scrimmages.

 As I kid, I attended several different sports camps, so this one has the advantage of being something you know parents are already spending money on.

 If your child has a green thumb, a bumper crop from a backyard garden could be a great first business venture.
 You could set up a little mini “farmer’s market” in the driveway and sell to your neighbors.

 I mean, you’re not really going to eat all that zucchini, right?

-You can start by looking around the house for books you probably won’t read again (and if you want to, there’s always the library).
+You can start by looking around the house for books you probably won’t read again.
 After that source is exhausted, turn to local garage sales, yard sales, estate sales, the library bookstore, and thrift stores to find more inventory.

 This was another one of my childhood business ventures.
 We’d raid the freezer and set up shop with a card table and a cooler at the end of the driveway.